lefischerander/Bluesky--User-Analysis/README.md

 The project also successfully identified anomalous users whose activity patterns deviated significantly from the norm, which could be useful for bot detection.

+## Next Steps

+After segmenting users into their respective clusters, the next step would be to analyze how users transition between clusters over time.
+For example, when and why do some users transition from active contributors to Lurkers/Inactive Users?
+Based on the results, a new model could be built to predict future user behavior based on their behavioral patterns.

+For a better understanding of the results and any future work done, an interactive dashboard could be an option to allow non-technical agents to explore the statistics.

 ## Tech Stack

 | Category         | Tools & Libraries                                                                                                                                                                                                 |